rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

 to the tag of scissorsTag.
 Hint.
 Use the code under "// Add all images for fork" as a template for creating the code to upload the scissor images and map them to the scissorsTag

-### Step 8: Create a project named Object Detection Project
+### Step 8: train a project named Object Detection Project

 Under the line "// Now there are images with tags start training the project", train the project and have the application display that the project is being trained.

-Replace the _ with a method that will display a message in the application that a project is being trained?
 In the second line below, what method will replace the _ to train the project?

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
             Console._("\tTraining");
             var iteration = trainingApi._(project.Id);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Replace the _ with a method that will display a message in the application that a project is being trained?

 ### Step 9: Run the example